-Rob Coan and his sons are currently preparing for their fourth Walk In Her Name event since he lost his wife Aleasha in January 2015 at the age of 36.
-He explains why the walk is so important to him and his family...
+In 2018 Rob Coan and his sons took part in their fourth Walk In Her Name event since losing wife and mum Aleasha in January 2015 at the age of 36.
+He explains why taking part was so important to him and his family...

 "March itself is a significant month for us as it is Aleasha's birthday month and of course falls close to Mothers Day.
 Holding the walk each year is now a key date in our calendar.
 It allows us to achieve something positive during a period that always hurts more than most and focus on something different to not being able to share her birthday with her, or treat her on Mothers Day.

 It also gives the whole family and friends the chance to come together and both remember and pay tribute to Aleasha's memory.
 She helped and gave so much to others right up to her final days, and touched the hearts of so many.
 The fact that it's a walk is perfect too.
 It means that there is no pressure to run and anyone can get involved and feel part of the day.
 Our walk is always along the Wivenhoe trail in Colchester.
 It is mainly flat and a place of natural beauty as it runs along the edge of the River Colne between Colchester and Wivenhoe.

 It is also a walk that Aleasha loved.
 It is only around two miles long so a journey there and back is achievable for most.
 Last year our oldest walker was 76 and our youngest five, spanning three generations of our family.
 For those that want to have a break halfway there is always tea and coffee available from our own "meals on wheels" supporter, Caroline, who maximises the challenges that she faces by stocking up with provisions on her mobility scooter!
 The kind of courage, positive thinking and thoughtfulness that Aleasha would've very much appreciated.

 "Last year our oldest walker was 76 and our youngest was five"Rob Coan